-Linda Everson, a scopist with over forty years’ experience, describes how she found her way to a scoping career in my interview with her:
+Linda Everson, a scopist with over forty years’ experience, and founder of Internet Scoping School, describes how she found her way to a scoping career in my interview with her:

 I did a little research and found a correspondence course in note reading.
 Not long after, I was hired by a local reporter to start typing up transcripts from his notes.
 After that, I started working in-house for a reporting firm when they got their first mainframe computer that translated reporter notes into English.
 Hot diggety dog!
 I was hooked.
 Who would have thought that it would turn into a lifelong career that I still love?

-I had a group chat with three former students of courses I recommend.
+I had a group chat with three former students of the scoping course I recommend.
 Here’s what scopists Matthew Ackroyd, Danielle Cady, and Christine Smith had to say about how they came to scoping as a career: